 In the beginning of this year, after welcoming many hundreds of online coaches and service providers to The Ultimate Bundle™️ via Teachable, I took the plunge and switched the Bundle—along with all of my workshops and other offers—over to Kajabi.
 (You can read the nitty gritty about how I came to that decision here.)
 I haven’t looked back!

-I have sold over a million dollars’ worth of online courses at this point, and I am a fan of Kajabi, from the truly impressive all-in-one functionality they offer to the way they give course materials a professional, clean look.
+I have sold over a million dollars’ worth of online courses at this point, and I am a fan of Kajabi (affiliate link), from the truly impressive all-in-one functionality they offer to the way they give course materials a professional, clean look.

 Why I’m a Big Kajabi Fan